NOVA Catholic Community

 COMMUNITY MEMBER COMMITMENTS OF TIME AND RESOURCES

-In January, NOVA held its annual Social Justice Meeting to decide on the projects for our regular commitments for the year.
-We began the meeting with these words
+On Feb.
+1, NOVA held its annual Social Justice Meeting to decide on the projects for our regular commitments for the year.

 The projects, as approved by acclamation, are listed below.
-The money will be distributed to these projects in two payments – in January and July.
-Each project has a NOVA member who brought the need to the community and "watches over it " and brings us news.
+The money will be distributed to most of these projects in two payments – in February and July.
+Each project has a NOVA member who brought the need to the community and "watches over it" and brings us news.

 ACTION AFRICA Jeanne Clarkson